 Cosby sweaters: now with their own Tumblr feed!
 The one featured below, a spectacularly garish confection, stands as a relic of the ’80s and the fashion excesses said decade spawned.
 We think this sweater debuted in an early episode of The Cosby Show, but haven’t been able to confirm as yet.

 Coraline’s distinctive star sweater is shot through with a glowing twinkle.

 The Dude’s chunky, rib-knit sweater was to hit the auction block earlier in the year (with a minimum bid of $4,000), but questions about its authenticity tabled those plans for the immediate future.
-A so-so knockoff, eh, tribute, will, by comparison, set you back a mere $188, but it just doesn’t tie the outfit together as well as the original.
+To complete the outfit, don’t forget the Big Lebowski Japanese Baseball shirt.